samuelludwig/Serenata/README.md

 You can select any port you desire, as long as it is not in use on your system.

 The memory limit can also be freely set.
 The memory needed very much depends on the size of the project, the PHP version as well as the operating system.
-To give you some idea, at the time of writing, when running the core on itself, it sits at around 150 MB on a 64-bit Linux system with PHP 7.1.
+To give you some idea, at the time of writing, when running the server on itself, it sits at around 150 MB on a 64-bit Linux system with PHP 7.1.

 ### Development
-If you want to make the core part of your (existing) project and use the classes contained inside it for your own purposes:
+If you want to make the server part of your (existing) project and use the classes contained inside it for your own purposes:

 ```sh
 composer require "serenata/serenata"
 ```

-Note that the core was designed primarily as an application and not as a library.
+Note that the server was designed primarily as an application and not as a library.
 However, it is still very much possible to instantiate the classes you need yourself.

 You may also be interested in [other libraries that are part of the Serenata suite](https://gitlab.com/Serenata).
-In the future, more code may be split from the core into proper, separate libraries.
+In the future, more code may be split from the server into proper, separate libraries.

 ## Contributing
 As this project is inherently large in scope, there is a lot of potential and a lot of areas to work in, so contributions are most welcome!
 Take a look at [our contribution guide](https://gitlab.com/Serenata/Serenata/blob/master/CONTRIBUTING.md).